biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/README.md

 ## Quick Start (5 minutes)

-### 1. Get Your Biyachain Account Ready (and Funded)
+### 1. Get Your Biya Chain Account Ready (and Funded)

-1. **Create an account** on Biyachain using Keplr or `biyachaind`.
+1. **Create an account** on Biya Chain using Keplr or `biyachaind`.
 2. If using Keplr, **export your private key** for the `.env` file.
    * _Tip: With AuthZ, you can grant limited permissions to a trading account for better security._
-3. **Fund your account** with USDT by sending from another Biyachain address, or via [bridge.biyachain.network](http://bridge.biyachain.network/).
+3. **Fund your account** with USDT by sending from another Biya Chain address, or via [bridge.biyachain.network](http://bridge.biyachain.network/).
-   * _EVM tip: You can derive your `biya` address with the TS SDK and bridge USDT from Ethereum to Biyachain without even setting up an Biyachain account._
+   * _EVM tip: You can derive your `biya` address with the TS SDK and bridge USDT from Ethereum to Biya Chain without even setting up an Biya Chain account._

 ### 2. Download and Setup